 However, the argument (for the moment at least) is that the Chalkites types are of Asian origin, that the weights of the silver coins show that they must postdate c.1220, and that their few known find

 spots show that they are issues of Trebizond rather than Nicaea.

 But perhaps these types could still be Nicaean, issued by a mint in, say, Philadelphia, or maybe north

 -west Asia Minor.
 What evidence is there that specifically links them with Gidon?
 Well, none really, apart from arguments based on style and fabric.
 Thus we notice is that, as with some of the other

-issues considered here, the Chalkites types, both bronze and silver, are well made, on neat flans, and are apparently never double struck, supporting the idea that they are in fact issues of Trebizond, or at
+issues considered here, the Chalkites types, both bronze and silver, are well made, on neat flans, and are apparently mostly single struck, supporting the idea that they are in fact issues of Trebizond, or at

 least that they can't be issues of a regular Nicaean mint**.
 We also note that the workmanship of the Chalkites bronzes in particular matches that of S.2599, although the possible lack of a forked beard